avcoder/unit04-lesson06/slides.md

 | **Restoration**  | Needs manual `jest.resetModules()` or `jest.clearAllMocks()` | Easily restored with `mockRestore()`                                   |
 | **Use case**     | External libraries, utility modules, database models         | Internal app code, one-off method replacements                         |

 ---
 transition: slide-left
+---

+# When to use spyOn vs mock
+Summary

+Use jest.spyOn() when:
+  - You want to observe a real function without replacing it.
+  - You need to partially mock — e.g., let other methods in the module behave normally.
+  - You're testing an internal method or object, and want precise control.

+Use jest.mock() when:
+  - You want to mock an entire module (like a service, DB model, or utility).
+  - You're testing something that depends on an external file.
+  - You want auto-mocking and are OK overriding individual methods later.

+---
+transition: slide-left
+---

+# Mocks (pg.4)

+---
+transition: slide-left